gyromean/nixos-config/README.md

 ## Freeing up space

 ### Delete old generations
-This deletes all generations except this one and no longer used packages:
+This deletes all unused packages and all generations (except the newest):
 ```bash
 sudo nix-collect-garbage -d
 ```